-Guitar Shop Owner Hopes Egress Won’t End His Era at the Chelsea Hotel
+Midtown West Side Residents Meet to Mitigate Noise

 “I care about my store, above and beyond money,” Courtenay said.
 “The history of mom-and-pop shops doesn’t really exist anymore.”

 For nearly three decades, Courtenay’s tiny shop, located at 224 W. 23rd St. (btw.
 Seventh & Eighth Aves.) has been a gathering place for musicians, who come from as far away as Asia, Europe, and South America to purchase his vintage guitars.
 They come to him not only for the best guitars, but to tap into a piece of the Chelsea Hotel’s global reputation for creative expression.
-Courtenay said that those who once chose to stay at the hotel (and continue to seek it out, even while closed for repairs) are seeking the kind of New York City experience that his store has always offered — a value-added service, he says, that shouldn’t be dismissed.
+Courtenay said that those who once chose to stay at the hotel (and continue to show up, even while it’s closed for repairs) are seeking the kind of New York City experience that his store has always offered — a value-added service, he said, that shouldn’t be dismissed.

 “The new owners don’t realize that I know so many touring bands and their agents and managers.
 They all come into my store,” Courtenay said.
 “I’ve gotten to know people who changed society; musicians like Jackson Browne and Dee Dee Ramone, writers like Arthur Miller, and actors like Robert Downey Jr. I hope I can stay in the neighborhood, but wherever I am, my business will always be associated with the Chelsea Hotel.”